 - California: It is also known as California white, it is bred as a meat and fur-producing rabbit in the early 1920s in the USA.
 It is also an excellent house pet, it has an all-white coat with dark markings on the nose, feet, ears, and tail.

-- Chinchilla: it is originated in France.
-They are two species which are Chilean chinchilla and Chinchilla chinchilla and four variations of chinchilla which are: standard, American, Gigantes, and Giant chinchilla.
-They are differentiated by their sizes because they have the same fur type and color, they are identified by the American rabbit breeders association in 1930 though it is originated in France in 1919.
+- Chinchilla: It originated in France.
+There are two species which are Chilean chinchilla and Chinchilla chinchilla and four variations of chinchilla which are: standard, American, Gigantes, and Giant chinchilla.
+They are differentiated by their sizes because they have the same fur type and color, they were identified by the American Rabbit Breeders Association in 1930 though it is originated in France in 1919.
 It is very fast, is known for the color of the coat, and is easily recognized through the fur.

-- Tadla: it is originated from Morocco and with it can be easily identified with its unique Agoutin color, it was bred in 1994 to serve as meat.
+- Tadla: It originated from Morocco and it can be easily identified with its unique Agoutin color, it was bred in 1994 to serve as meat.

 - Balad: It is primarily reared for its meat, it is a docile animal, it originated from Egypt and it varies in color which includes white, black, and red.
 Balad rabbits come in three coats of color: red or white, these rabbits approximately 2.7kg(6lb) and a typical litter consists of 5-6 kits. their head is convex, their eyes are black, their ears are erect, their feet and legs are medium in length and their tails are short and straight.